BevLoh/azure-docs/articles/search/search-more-like-this.md

 By default, the contents of all top-level searchable fields are considered.
 If you want to specify particular fields instead, you can use the `searchFields` parameter.

 `MoreLikeThis` on searchable sub-fields in a [complex type](search-howto-complex-data-types.md) is not supported.
-For indexes that have these types of fields, `searchFields` parameter must be used.
+For indexes that have these types of fields, `searchFields` parameter must be used to specify the non-complex fields.

 ## Examples